lamhq/tech-notes/pages/software-engineering/system-design/cdn.md

 You are charged for data transfers in and out of the CDN.

+## Benefits

+CDN allow placing your static assets close to users.

+It may help reducing cost, because you don't need to have multiple servers.

+Decrease latency and improves user experience.

+Increase complexity of your system: content invalidation, configuration, debugging and troubleshooting.

 ## How it work?

 1. When a user requests a web page or any online content, the request is sent to the CDN instead of the origin server.